 A Home Equity Loan typically has shorter terms.
 You don’t get a 30-year term but you can get a 10-year or 15-year fixed rate Home Equity Loan.
 For a small loan size, a 10-year or 15-year fixed rate Home Equity Loan compares favorably to a 10-year or 15-year mortgage because you won’t have to pay the $1,500-to-$2,000 closing cost.

-Right now Pentagon Federal Credit Union (PenFed) offers a home equity loan for owner-occupied homes at maximum 80% LTV at these rates: 2.99% for 5-year, 3.99% for 10-year, 4.49% for 15-year.
+Pentagon Federal Credit Union (PenFed) offers a home equity loan for owner-occupied homes at maximum 80% LTV at good rates.
 PenFed will pay all closing costs on a home equity loan.
 It only requires that you keep the loan for at least two years.
 Otherwise you will have to reimburse them for the closing costs.

-If someone just wants to get their mortgage rate down to under 4%, the 3.99% rate for 10 years looks pretty good.
+If someone just wants to get their mortgage rate down, the rate for a 10-year home equity loan looks pretty good.
 The required monthly payment will be higher because the loan will be paid off in 10 years, but for a small loan size, it’s not too bad.

 Solution #3: Adjustable Rate Mortgage

 Some banks will pay closing costs for an adjustable rate mortgage (ARM) but they won’t for a fixed rate mortgage.
 You can save money if you refinance to an ARM.